ma-anwar/pyircd/src/test/irctest/README.md

 Furthermore, copy `pyproject.toml` to the `irctest`.
 Finally run `poetry install` in `irctest` to get the environment setup.

+#### Additional Tests
+Due to a lack of tests for certain core IRC functionality.
+We wrote some additional tests.
+These can be found in `additional_tests.py` and must be copied into `passing_tests.txt` after adding them into `irctest`.
+Instructions for adding the tests into `irctest` can be found in `additional_tests.py`.

 ### Running Tests

 To run the tests, first set an environment variable pointing to the root directory of `pyircd`, for example, `export PYIRCD_DIR=/home/me/pyircd/`.